kodecocodes/i10t/user-notifications/user-notifications.markdown

       willPresent notification: UNNotification,
       withCompletionHandler completionHandler:
       (UNNotificationPresentationOptions) -> Void) {
-        NotificationCenter.default().post(name:
-          userNotificationReceivedNotificationName, object: .none)
         completionHandler(.alert)
   }
 }
 ```

 This extends `AppDelegate` to adopt the UNUserNotificationCenterDelegate protocol.
 The protocol's optional method **userNotificationCenter(_:willPresent:withCompletionHandler:)** is called when a notification is received in the foreground, and provides the opportunity to act upon it.

-TODO: If there is room, make the notification change later, after you've set up the table
-`userNotificationReceivedNotificationName` is a system notification that cuddlePix uses to reload a table that you'll later populate with user notification status.
-You post it here because you know a notification was just received, and you'll want to reflect the new status.

 Finally, you call the `completionHandler()`, which determines if and how the alert should be displayed to the user.
 The `.alert` notification option indicates you want to present the alert, but no badge updates or sounds.
 You could also choose to suppress the alert here by passing an empty array.